ipfabric/docs/docs/System_Administration/increase_disk_space.md

 !!! warning

-    The backup disk has to be partitioned with LVM.
+    The backup disk must be partitioned with LVM.
 Specifically, the `/backup` directory must be on the logical volume `backup` of the volume group `backup-vg`.

 ### Instructions To Mount a Physical Disk To `/backup` Directory